-Funds are requested in order to meet the Dam Safety Act requirement that Class II (pose a significant hazard) dams be inspected bi-yearly, and that needed repairs recommended as a result of these inspections be done so immediately.
-The requested funds are to do required repairs to 9 Class II and 2 Class III dams.
+Funds are requested in order to meet the Dam Safety Act requirement that Class II (pose a significant hazard) dams needing repairs which are recommended as a result of inspections be done so immediately.
+The requested funds are to do required repairs to 9 Class II dams.
 Lack of funding for this project will mean failure to comply with the Dam Safety Act.